siobhanlgorman/knits-and-pieces/TESTING.md

+# Knits and Pieces Testing
-Manual Testing
+## Manual Testing
-extensively tested during development especially with order creation, updating totals, editing line items (see bugs) User Stories Testing
+Thorough testing was conducted by the developer and multiple users among friends and family especially with order creation, updating totals, editing line items.
+Bugs were found and fixed as detailed below in Bugs section.
+Testing steps and results are detailed as follows.

+## User Stories Testing
-Features Testing
+## Features Testing
-Browser Compatibility
+## Browser Compatibility
-Responsiveness
+## Responsiveness
-Bugs and Fixes
+## Bugs and Fixes
 1. Toast success message doesn't display if same item is added again to basket.
 Fix: Error in if statement in bag/views.py
 2. Image media url not working.
 FIx - add media context processor in settings.py
 3. Can-custom design - displaying text by default - FIX incorrect format of if statement